arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/README.md

 </properties>
 ```

-Add the dependencies that you want to use
+Add the dependencies that you want to use:
 ```
         <dependency>
             <groupId>io.arrow-kt</groupId>